Anthony M. Johnson: Early life and education

 Johnson was born in Brooklyn, New York, the first of three sons for his blue-collar parents.
 His middle-class beginnings did not prepare him for a career in science, until his parents gave him a small chemistry set for Christmas.
 After he "nearly blew up the family home making gunpowder in the basement", he was completely captivated by the enabling power of science, and he thought he could be the first in his family to attend college.
 Johnson knew he wanted to pursue a STEM career, and he decided to study physics when his high school physics teacher took a special interest in him, and encouraged him to focus his efforts on the uber science.
 Johnson decided to attend the same college that his high school physics teacher attended, and he graduated with a B.S. in physics from the Polytechnic Institute of New York in 1975.
 That same evening, he was married in a small ceremony at his fiancée's home.
-Johnson went on to earn a PhD in physics in 1981 from the Graduate Center at the City College of the City University of New York (CCNY).
+Johnson went on to earn a Ph.D. in physics in 1981 from the Graduate Center at the City College of the City University of New York (CCNY).
 His PhD thesis research was conducted at AT&T Bell Laboratories in Murray Hill, New Jersey, with support from the Bell Labs Cooperative Research Fellowship Program for Minorities (CRFP).
 Johnson's doctoral thesis research was advised by David H. Auston (formerly Bell Labs) and Robert Alfano (CCNY).

 Career and service

-Prior to being recruited for his position as Director of UMBC's newest center, CASPR, in 2003, Johnson was the chairperson and Distinguished Professor of Applied Physics at the New Jersey Institute of Technology from 1995 to 2003.
-Before that, he was a Member of Technical Staff in the Quantum Physics and Electronics department from 1981 to 1988, and was promoted to Distinguished Member of Technical Staff in the Photonics Circuits Research department at AT&T Bell Laboratories (Holmdel, New Jersey) from 1988 to 1995.
+Prior to being recruited for his position as director of UMBC's newest center, CASPR, in 2003, Johnson was the chairperson and distinguished professor of applied physics at the New Jersey Institute of Technology from 1995 to 2003.
+Before that, he was a member of technical staff in the quantum physics and electronics department from 1981 to 1988, and was promoted to distinguished member of technical staff in the photonics circuits research department at AT&T Bell Laboratories (Holmdel, New Jersey) from 1988 to 1995.